 The third time I introduced the idea was to workshop the Hillside Group itself as an organization in the year 2000.
 After six years of good success in promoting patterns and pattern languages, the patterns community had matured faster than the Hillside Group had as an organization.
 We needed to revise the Hillside Group, and what better way than the writers' workshop?
 We had an offsite meeting after a conference, and we wanted to revitalize Hillside.
-We chose an "author" from the group of founding members attending the meeting and we launched into a writers' workshop.
+After choosing an "author" from the group of founding members attending the meeting, we launched into a writers' workshop.
 The author began by stating what Hillside was.
 Next, we summarized what we thought Hillside was and had accomplished over the years.
 Then we discussed what worked well and what we liked about Hillside and its activities.
-After that we started to make suggestions on how to improve the organizations.
+After that we started to make suggestions on how to improve the organization.
 Finally, the "author" asked about specific suggestions.
 Perhaps you can imagine a discussion like this about an organization you are in that seems to be having its difficulties.
 What is its mission?
 What would you keep?
 What are you doing well that could be spread to the rest of the organization?
 How would you change it?
 These are the main topics to cover.
-And for people who are used to the ritual and with how to take advantage of spontaneous bouncing of ideas off each other, it would seem this would work well.
+And for people who are used to the ritual and with how to take advantage of the spontaneous bouncing of ideas off each other, it would seem this would work well.
 And it did.

-In the three cases I talked about, the initial reaction was strong scepticism followed by jubilation at the results.
-These stories are meant to accomplish one thing only: To convince you that no matter how silly or inappropriate the idea sounds of applying the writers' workshop to what you're working on or your situation, it might work a lot better than you think and be just the way to get moving.
-18 / WRITERS' WORKSHOP
+In the three cases just discussed, the initial reaction was strong skepticism followed by jubilation at the results.
+These stories are meant to accomplish one thing only: to convince you that no matter how silly or inappropriate you may consider the idea of applying the writers' workshop to your situation, it might work a lot better than you think and be just the way to get moving.